ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

         - Mouse over the "Icons-Only Task Manager"; Mouse over "Configure"
         - Select the "Behavior" tab in the sidebar;
             - For "Groups" select "Do not group"
-            - For "Show Only Tasks" select "From Current Screen"
+            - For "Show Only Tasks" select "From current screen" (make sure both "From current desktop" and "From current activity" are also selected)
     - Right Click on the down arrow in the system tray and click on "Configure System Tray..."
         - "General" Tab
             - From the "Panel icon spacing:" drop down box select "Small"